benjaminfoo/arch-setup/readme.md

 # Arch-Setup

-This repository contains a collection of scripts in order to install arch on my workstation.
+This repository contains a collection of scripts in order to install a minimal, non-optional, uefi-supported arch setup on my workstation.

 The setup is seperated into multiple steps: Pre-Setup -> Setup -> Post-Setup

-This setup utilizes UEFI boot mode.

 ## Pre-Setup
 This phase sets up the system while using the live system from the installation medium.